Autumn Leaves and Fall Colors: Nature Facts and a Poem

 Green Leaves and Chlorophyll

-There are three categories of pigments in leaves—chlorophyll, carotenoids, and anthocyanins.
+Three categories of pigments exist in leaves—chlorophyll, carotenoids, and anthocyanins.
 The relative amounts of these pigments vary throughout the year and determine the color of a leaf.

 Leaves appear green in the spring and summer because they contain a green pigment called chlorophyll.
 Pigments of other colors are present too, but they are usually masked by the chlorophyll.
 There are two main types of chlorophyll in a leaf— chlorophyll a and chlorophyll b.
 These absorb light of different wavelengths, or colors.